 Issues related to the environment were identified as part of two key recent public input processes related to the long-term planning of St. John Parish and for the recovery from the impacts of Hurricane Isaac.
 First, in support of the One Parish One Plan Comprehensive Plan several public meetings were held throughout St. John to get citizen input on the Environment and Hazard.
 Residents attending these meetings were asked to discuss and write down the major issues facing the Parish related to these topics, as well as engage in a small group discussion related to each.
-Second, following Hurricane Isaac FEMA instituted a recovery planning process - the National Disaster Recovery Framework.
-St. John Parish is the first community to use this new integrated disaster recovery planning process.
-Several areas in St. John Parish were targeted for recovery planning.
-The process relied heavily on citizen input at several open houses throughout the Parish where FEMA planners and local representatives working as part of the Citizen's Advisory Committee encouraged fellow Parish citizens to identify key issues related to the recovery from Hurricane Isaac.

-49 The bulk of information about natural habitats is taken from a USDA Natural Resources Conservation Service Report titled: Soil Survey of St. John the Baptist Parish, Louisiana completed in 2003.
+46 The bulk of information about natural habitats is taken from a USDA Natural Resources Conservation Service Report titled: Soil Survey of St. John the Baptist Parish, Louisiana completed in 2003.